dmeditor/dmeditor-lang/README.md

 Cons:

-1. Complex set up
+1. Complex set up.
-2. library for rendering js in PHP (both server and client) is not proved reliable(and up to php 8 version)
+2. library for rendering js in PHP (both server and client) is not proved reliable(and up to php 8 version).

 ## Some ideas about using it in project

 PHP Developer in the end can have 2 ways to develop widget:

-- Case where it's mostly static template, not much script: template (eg. twig)
+- Case where it's mostly static template, not much script: template (eg. twig).
-- Case where it's both much templating and script: use react for script & rendering (not suggest to use template + script (jquery? or another react?) as react widget can be directly used)
+- Case where it's both much templating and script: use react for script & rendering (not suggest to use template + script (jquery? or another react?) as react widget can be directly used).

 For server choosing suggestion:

-- Case where it's most of php layout / page template: use php server
+- Case where it's most of php layout / page template: use php server.
-- Case where it's most of widget templates (doesn't matter php template for react): use nodejs server (eg. nextjs)
+- Case where it's most of widget templates (doesn't matter php template for react): use nodejs server (eg. nextjs).

 ## Implementation